rozaghaedi/Film-Management-RESTful-API/README.md

 5. In the Servers tab, right-click, select New, then Server.6.
 Choose Apache Tomcat v9.0 Server, hit Next, add your project to this server configuration, and finalize by clicking Finish.

-Configuring the MVC Project in Eclipse: Requirements:
+Configuring the RESTful API Project in Eclipse: Requirements:

     •Java Development Kit (JDK) version 8 or later.
     •Eclipse IDE tailored for Java EE Developers.
     •Apache Tomcat version 9 or newer.
 Steps:
-1. Decompress the file named Film Managment| MVC start Eclipse, and set up Tomcat to use port 8080.
+1. Decompress the file named Film Managment| RESTful API start Eclipse, and set up Tomcat to use port 8080.
 2. Using the right-click menu, choose Import > Dynamic Web Project and select the FilmMVC or RESTful folder from the decompressed files.
 3. After importing the project into Eclipse, right-click on it.
 To run, select Run As > Tomcat Server and proceed.
 4. Congratulations!
 Your application is now live.